klebgenomics/Klebsiella-genome-metadata/README.md

 </p>

 #### CPE outbreak study
 In May 2019 there was a sudden increase in CPE infections in the ICU of a large tertiary care centre.
 Enhanced infection prevention and control procedures were activated from 18 May until 31 August when the outbreak was declared contained: rectal screening swabs were collected on patient admission and every 3 days thereafter, in addition to sink and drain screening swabs.
-All swabs were cultured on selective media and presumptive carbapenemase-producing _K. pneumoniae_ were sequenced alongside all carbapenem-resistant _K. pneumoniae_ identified from ICU patients via routine diagnostics procedures.
+All swabs were cultured on selective media and presumptive carbapenem-resistant _K. pneumoniae_ were sequenced alongside all carbapenem-resistant _K. pneumoniae_ identified from ICU patients via routine diagnostics procedures.

 <p align="center">
 <img src="https://github.com/klebgenomics/Klebsiella-genome-metadata/blob/main/images/CPE_outbreak_study_example.png" alt="CPE outbreak study flow diagram" width="70%">